5 Things to Know Before Breast Augmentation

 As decades pass, you may wish to exchange your implants with a different size or type.
 Alternatively, your implants may need to be replaced after 10 to 15 years due to rippling, scar tissue formation, or rupture.
 Not all breast augmentation patients will experience issues with their implants, but the possibility should be considered before surgery.

-Dr. Joe performs Quick Recovery Breast Augmentation at his Minneapolis practice, a specialized procedure that can reduce the recovery period to as little as 24 hours.
+Dr. Joe and Dr. Chopra perform Quick Recovery Breast Augmentation at his Minneapolis practice, a specialized procedure that can reduce the recovery period to as little as 24 hours.
 If you have questions, please call our practice today to schedule a consultation or to speak to a member of our team.